 The Sovereign's Piper would travel with Her Majesty and play for her at Buckingham Palace, Windsor Castle, Holyrood Palace in Edinburgh, and at Balmoral in Aberdeen-shire.
 Personally employed pipers such as myself would normally only play in the vicinity of Balmoral.

-Since leaving Royal Service I have been invited back regularly and have played along with the last five Sovereign’s Pipers; PM Cuthbertson (Royal Scots), PM Potter (RSDG), PM Rodgers (Irish Guards), PM Methven (A & SH) and PM Grisdale (RRS).
+Since leaving Royal Service I have been invited back regularly and have played along with the last six Sovereign’s Pipers; PM Cuthbertson (Royal Scots), PM Potter (RSDG), PM Rodgers (Irish Guards), PM Methven (A & SH), PM Grisdale (RRS) and PM Burns (RRS).